Ashlalala/aajonusnet/md/Books/The Recipe for Living Without Disease.md

 found in bowels and feces and unscientifically presumed to cause death.
 More on pages 169-186.

-**What’s To Discuss?
-L e t’s Eat**!
-19
+**PAGE 19**

 Doctors told me that I was in danger of death from bacterial and parasitic food-poisoning.
-I was placed in the highest “at- risk” category.
+I was placed in the highest “at-risk” category.
 They terrorized me into believing that raw food with all of its bacteria would kill me.
 They were adamant about it.
 What they told me to eat did not work.

 From desperation, I tried eating raw meats.
-Thousands of times, I ate raw meats and raw milk that were “microbe- infected” during my 32 years of experimentation and everyday- life.
+Thousands of times, I ate raw meats and raw milk that were “microbe-infected” during my 32 years of experimentation and everyday- life.
 According to the assumptions of the medical and scientific communities, I should have suffered bacterial or parasitic food- poisoning thousands of times.
 I did not.
 Not once.
 Thousands of